Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Empirical Results

-\paragraph{Preliminaries.} Designing advertising campaign is an ideal application for our problem formulation and algorithm.
-One of the important questions in this setting is ad targeting mentioned in Example \ref{ex:ads}.
-Often times, the advertiser needs to specify a target segment of the user group and a content creator group in which the advertisement campaign is most effective \citep{bhargava2021creator,lops2011content,geng2020online}.
-The number of combinations of a user group and a creator group can be large.
-This is because we can distinguish user groups with many different information such as demographics, geographic information and behavior.
-We can distinguish creator groups with many distinct features as well.
-Our algorithm (and other algorithms) would seek to find the best combination of a user group and a creator group to maximize overall interaction between the user group and the creator group.
+In a real-world setting, we can tune the experimentation parameters in a data-driven manner by using related historical data.
+To illustrate, we utilize a real-world dataset to simulate an advertising campaign setting as described in Example \ref{ex:ads}.
+That is, an advertiser needs to specify which pair of user group and content creator group to target for the advertisement campaign to be most effective\footnote{In Appendix~\ref{app:real-data}, we discuss other related modes of advertisement campaigns which are not necessarily two-sided products.}.
+The number of combinations of a user group and a creator group can be large, as we can distinguish user groups with many different information such as demographics, geographic information and behavior.
+Likewise, we can distinguish creator groups with many distinct features.
+Our algorithm (and other benchmark algorithms) would seek to find the best combination of a user group and a creator group to maximize overall interaction between the two groups.
 As such, we choose an application in the music streaming industry, where we have access to user and creator interaction data.
-We will suppress the interaction data information and let different algorithms learn such information over time.
+We suppress the interaction data information and let different algorithms learn such information over time.
+We provide background on music streaming services in Appendix \ref{app:real-data}.

-\paragraph{Advertisement Targeting on Music Streaming App.} With the development of fast internet and stable mobile connections, music entertainment industry has been reshaped by streaming services.
-Apps such as Spotify and Apple Music are very popular nowadays.
-In fact, acoording to Recording Industry Association of America (RIAA), the percentage of streaming in 2019 rose to 80\% of the U.S. music market in 2019, while it only accounts for 7\% in 2010.
-Further, paid streaming subscriptions rocketed to 611 million by the middle of 2019 from 1.5 million.
-Streaming has also surpassed both digital downloads and physical products and accounts for 80\% of the market \citep{RIAA}.